noavrd/CPP_EX2_summer/README.md

 3. **Build & run the tests**:

-   To compile & run the project:
+   To compile & run the tests:
    ```sh
    make test